 Build quality is poor, the plastic hinges can break over time.
 Isolation is very good, but do not use these headphones outside, they’re too big and fragile.
 Comfort is a mixed bag : headband is still too stiff and hurts my head after a while.
 Pads are quite plush.

 ○ Impedance : 64 Ohms

 ○ Average used price : $300-400

 I like the DX700 although it’s a very colored presentation with big flaws.
-Balance is warm and bassy The bass is very elevated – similar TH-X00 in quantity.
+Balance is warm and bassy.
+The bass is very elevated – similar to the Fostex TH-X00 in quantity.
 It reaches low but maybe not down to 20hz.
 That bass hits hard but is not super clean and can sound too boomy on already very bass tracks.
 Upper-bass seems slightly dipped, since the bass stops rather quickly and doesn’t bleed too much into the midrange.

 The midrange is pleasant, and sounds somewhat a bit forward in the upper-registers.
 Lot of instruments have an interesting timbre, not quite natural though.
 Treble is very unrefined – lacking air, a bit grainy and sometimes too recessed, though there is an adequate low-treble amount of energy (around 4-6khz).